Picker Builder:

 2. Then PB analyzes the hierarchy of all the controls and groups them into patterns (eyes, mouth) that are grouped into partitions (face, body).

-Each partition has its own camera.
+Each partition has its own camera and bg image.

 The patterns are defined by an initial list, which is defined in the file init_template.json .
 You can create your own templates of patterns.